GNOME/gtk/docs/reference/gtk/migrating-4to5.md

 ## Local stylesheets are going away

-The cascading part of GTK's CSS implementation is complicated by the existence of local stylesheets (i.e. those added with gtk_style_context_add_provider()).
+The cascading part of GTK’s CSS implementation is complicated by the existence of local stylesheets (i.e. those added with gtk_style_context_add_provider()).
 And local stylesheets are unintuitive in that they do not apply to the whole subtree of